fruux/ec2dns/README.md

 mysql>
 ```

-## Legacy tools
+## ec2dns wrapper tools

 ec2dns also includes wrappers around ssh and scp (if you can't or don't want to set up the DNS feature on your machine), as well as a tool to lookup hostnames and a tool to update your /etc/hosts file.

-You won't need these legacy tools if you have set up the DNS feature as show in the installation instructions below.
+You won't need these wrapper tools if you have set up the DNS feature as shown in the installation instructions below.

 ### ec2host